dnw2022/k8s-certs/README.md

 kubectl create secret generic cloudflare-api-key-secret -n cert-manager --from-literal api-key={your api key}
 ```

 IMPORTANT: the secret has to be in the cert-manager namespace.
 Hence -n cert-manager

 # Letsencrypt staging vs production

-Letsencrypt has quite strict rate limit, so be sure to test certificate issuing first with their staging environment
+Letsencrypt has quite strict rate limit, so be sure to test certificate issuing first with their staging environment.

-You can switch between issuers by chagning the annotation in both the ingress-default-dotnet-works-com.yml and ingress-default-freelancedirekt.yml file
+You can switch between issuers by chagning the annotation in both the ingress-default-dotnet-works-com.yml and ingress-default-freelancedirekt.yml file.

 For staging use: